 - U.S. Environmental Protection Agency (USEPA).
 USEPA is the Federal regulatory agency.

-The Administrative Record (AR) is the collection of documents the USACE uses to make project-related decisions and is kept in a centralized location where the public can access, review, and copy documents related to a response action.
-To view the AR Index click on the following link: Administrative Record Index.
-A copy of the Camp Hale AR is available in the Reference Section of the Lake County Public Library.
-The library location and hours are:
+The Administrative Record (AR) is the collection of documents the Corps uses to make project-related decisions and is kept in a centralized location where the public can access, review, and copy documents related to a response action.
+A copy of the Camp Hale AR is available at the Lake County Public Library Information Repository (IR) and the AR Index is provided on the Project Documents page.
+The AR/IR is maintained throughout the project and is located at the following location:

 Lake County Public Library